gavinservai/go-microservice-boilerplate/README.md

 ## What Next?
 Improvements to consider for future iterations of Hello Service:

 - Aggregation of deployment commands into a simple script.
 This could be a shell script, or any other scripting language using the AWS SDK.
 - Log Centralization.
 It is currently necessary to SSH individually onto an instance to view the logs.
 Consider using the [ECS Log Collector](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/troubleshooting.html#ecs-logs-collector).
 - Redis connection management.
 If the connection to Redis is lost, this situation is not gracefully handled.
 - An Alert system for critical errors.
 Consider using something like Pager Duty.
 - Graceful JSON error responses
+- Output ECR Repository URL as well as Redis Address from infrastructure.tf